Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Introduction

-Theorem~A of \cite{BallestaCondeAlonso2025DiniSparse} is applied to this family, and the hard--smooth error is then controlled separately in order to return to the hard truncation.
-The operational output of this component is the sparse transfer to the truncated geometric operator, formulated in Corollary~\ref{cor:sparse-transfer-Teps}.
+The one-dimensional sparse result of \cite{BallestaCondeAlonso2025DiniSparse} is applied to this family, and the hard--smooth error is then controlled separately in order to return to the hard truncation.
+The operative output of this piece is the sparse transfer to the truncated geometric operator, formulated in Corollary~\ref{cor:sparse-transfer-Teps}.

-\paragraph{Geometric recomposition and separation of regimes.} The final component carries out the geometric recomposition of the transferred output in terms of the level variable $\theta$, where $\theta$ stands indiscriminately for one of the two phases $\phi$ or $\psi$.
-At this stage, two regimes emerge: a uniform regime, with global consequences, and a critical regime, whose output is localized and pullback-weighted.
+\paragraph{Theorem~\ref{thm:main-recomposition}: sparse transfer and geometric recomposition.} The final piece recomposes the transferred sparse output in terms of the original phases.
+Theorem~\ref{thm:main-recomposition} starts from the sparse output in the level variable and obtains functional consequences for the truncated geometric family.
+In its abstract form, if